Alfred Hitchcock Presents: Board game

+LPs

+In 1958, Imperial Records released Alfred Hitchcock Presents: Music to Be Murdered By.

 In 1962, Golden Records released a record album of six ghost stories for children titled Alfred Hitchcock Presents: Ghost Stories for Young People.
-The album, which opens with the Charles Gounod Alfred Hitchcock Presents theme music, is hosted by Hitchcock himself, who begins, "How do you do, boys and girls.
+The album opens with Charles Gounod's theme music and is hosted by Hitchcock himself.
+He begins, "How do you do, boys and girls?
 I'm delighted to find that you believe in ghosts, too.
 After all, they believe in you, so it is only common courtesy to return the favor."

 Hitchcock introduces each of the stories, all the while recounting a droll story of his own failed attempts to deal with a leaky faucet (which at the conclusion of the album leads to Hitchcock "drowning" in his flooded home).
-The ghost stories themselves, accompanied by minimal sound effects and music, are told by actor John Allen, four of which he wrote himself and two of which are adaptations:
+The ghost stories are read by actor John Allen with minimal sound effects and music.
+Allen wrote four of the stories: